PGCE Secondary School Direct Science: Biology (11-16 or 11-18) / Application and selection

 Advice to applicants

-We work with numerous schools in Greater Manchester to offer the School Direct route into teaching; all routes involve the joint selection of candidates by schools and tutors at The University of Manchester.
+We work with numerous schools in Greater Manchester to offer the School Direct route into teaching; all routes involve the selection of candidates by schools according to The University of Manchester entry criteria.

 You should also clarify the 'expectations' to employ by the lead school - while schools can offer you a permanent role at the end of the training, there is no guarantee of employment.